-The correct use of nests is very sensitive in order to keep the percentage of floor eggs at a manageable level.
+The correct use of nests is very important in order to keep the percentage of mislaid eggs at a good level.
 Birds tend to lay their eggs in the same place every day and are attracted to dark, enclosed places as well as to the presence of eggs laid by other hens.
-It is therefore critical to manage the flock correctly and to avoid the hens getting used to laying in places other than the nest.
+It is therefore critical to manage the flock correctly and to avoid the habit of the hen laying in places other than the nest.

 A correct stocking density is a precondition for a good use of nest boxes.
-If the stocking densities are not respected, the nests will be overcrowded and some of the hens will be forced to look for alternative laying sites.
+If the stocking densities are not respected, the nests will be overcrowded and some of the hens will be forced to look for alternative laying locations.
 Keep in mind that white birds have a greater need for nest space as they tend to all lay in the same time slot.

-It is important that the hens regard the nest as a nice place to lay.
+It is important that the hens regard the nest as the best place to lay.
 It should be dark, secluded and free of drafts.
 The temperature inside should be warm but not too high.
 Likewise, the material of the nest floor and its design is essential both to give comfort to the hen and to prevent the eggs from being soiled, broken or pecked.

-Finally, any obstacles that prevent the birds from easily entering the nest should be removed.
+Finally, any obstacle that prevent the birds from easily entering the nest should be removed.

 There should be no other attractive spots in the house for the hens to lay.
-First of all, it is important to check that the litter is no more than 1-2 cm thick to avoid nesting in the litter.
-Less well-lit areas should also be avoided, especially corner and wall areas.
-When allowed it is also a good idea to divide the house into horizontal segments by wire fences.
+First of all, it is important to check that the litter be kept to a minimum to avoid nesting on the floor.
+Poorly lit areas should also be avoided, especially corner and wall areas.
+When allowed, it is a good idea to divide the house into horizontal segments by wire fences.
 This will prevent hen migrations from creating overcrowded areas.
-The birds must have been trained during rearing to move to sleep in the slat area or in the aviary.
+The birds must be well trained during rearing to move to sleep in the slat area or in the aviary at night.
 In any case, during the first weeks in the production house, this should be checked and hens which are sleeping on the litter should be moved manually to the slat area.
 It is also very important to collect the eggs laid in the litter daily and under no circumstances to leave eggs in the house after the lights have been switched off.
-The areas of the house where hens lay eggs most intensively should be identified for specific measures to be taken.
+The areas of the house where hens lay eggs most intensively should be identified to take corrective action.